Sue9104/web-manual/interface/reviewer-review-management.md

 ## Overview

-All the project, which user work as a reviewer, are displayed by project name, priority, deadline, and item counts to approval.
+All the projects, which user work as a reviewer, are displayed by project name, priority, deadline, and item counts to approval.
 Double click the project row will jump to these items.

 ## Review List